Drakonis96/whispad/README.md

 ```
 Edit the `.env` file and fill in the variables `OPENAI_API_KEY`, `GOOGLE_API_KEY`, `DEEPSEEK_API_KEY` and `OPENROUTER_API_KEY` for the services you want to use.
 These keys enable cloud transcription and text enhancement.
 If you want to send each saved note to an external workflow (for example, an n8n or Dify instance), also set `WORKFLOW_WEBHOOK_URL` and optionally `WORKFLOW_WEBHOOK_TOKEN`.
+The webhook payload now includes the username so your workflow can fetch the note from the correct folder.

 ## Usage Guide
 1. Press the microphone button to record audio and get real-time transcription.